dylandibeneditto/fmov/docs/index.md

 - **Fast**: Built on FFmpeg for high-performance rendering.
 - **Simple**: Use `PIL.Image` to draw and render.
-- **Scalable**: Don't worry about handling confusing flags and making code unreadable
+- **Scalable**: No confusing flags or unreadable code.
-- **Audio Support**: Add sound effects at any frame or timestamp.
+- **Audio Support**: Register sound effects from within your frame function, at any frame or timestamp.
+- **Interactive Preview**: Scrub, play, and debug your animation before rendering.
 - **Helpful Utilities**: Easy time/frame conversions.
-- **Pythonic API**: Context manager-friendly design.
+- **Modern Pythonic API**: Functional, frame-driven, and context-free.

 ---